ccri/geomesa/docs/tutorials/geomesa-osm-analysis.rst

 Tutorial </geomesa-deployment/>`_ to install the GeoMesa plugin for GeoServer.

-Register the GeoMesa DataStore with Geoserver
+Register the GeoMesa DataStore with GeoServer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Click "Stores" and "Add new Store".
 If you do not see the Accumulo
 Feature Data Store listed under Vector Data Sources, ensure the plugin
-is in the right directory and restart Geoserver.
+is in the right directory and restart GeoServer.

 .. figure:: _static/img/tutorials/2014-04-17-geomesa-gdelt-analysis/Accumulo_Feature_Data_Store.png
    :alt: "Registering new Data Store"